Preston Dock: Docklands Railway

 In 1845 a railway line was built linking the old docks at Victoria Quay to Preston's main railway station Unlike many docks which utilise narrow-gauge tracks, Preston's dockland railway utilised standard gauge track, allowing freight to be routed directly to and from the main line without having to be transferred to different rolling stock.
 The line, officially known as the Preston Dock Branch Line, was originally operated by the North Union Railway until 1889, when ownership and operation transferred to the Preston Corporation.
 The corporation operated eight small tank locomotives which remained in service until 1968 when they were replaced by Sentinel diesel shunters, which remain in operation today with Ribble Rail, a subsidiary of the Ribble Steam railway, working bitumen trains.
 At the dock's peak the railway comprised around 27 mi of track, with multiple tracks and sidings running on both the north and south sides of the Albert Edward Basin.
 A marshalling yard, engine sheds and workshops were built at the western end of the docks on the northern shore of the Ribble, which is now the site of museum and workshops of the Ribble Steam Railway (RSR).

 The railway remained in operation after the docks' closure, with up to nine trains per week continuing to deliver petrol to the Petrofina petroleum storage tanks on Chain Caul Way (now part of the Anchorage Business park) until the company ceased operations at this site in 1992 and the facility was demolished.
 This left just one company, the Lancashire Tar Distillers (also located in what is now the Anchorage Business Park), still operating rail services, with three weekly freight trains delivering crude bitumen from the Lindsey Oil Refinery in Lincolnshire to the distilling plant, and empty trains returning to the Lincolnshire refinery from the Preston Docks.
 However, in 1995 the company switched to road transportation and the trains stopped until 2004, when the plant was sold to Total UK and rail operations recommenced.

-The redevelopment of the docks in the 1980s led to removal of much of the rail lines, but in 1985 a single line was built across the new Preston Docks swing bridge which ran along the north bank of the Ribble and rejoined the existing line near the level crossing on Strand Road.
+The redevelopment of the docks in the 1980s led to removal of many of the rail lines, but in 1985 a single line was built across the new Preston Docks swing bridge which ran along the north bank of the Ribble and rejoined the existing line near the level crossing on Strand Road.
 This section of the line is utilised by the RSR which operates regular trips on preserved rolling stock on weekends from April through to September, and special trains during the winter holiday season.